 The UK video games industry is important economically and culturally.
 The UK video games sector is the largest in Europe.
-Games development contributed nearly £1.5 billion towards the UK’s GDP in the year to November 2017, as well as generating an estimated £613 million in direct and indirect tax revenue to HM Treasury.
-37,536 work in the games industry/are in jobs indirectly supported by studios, including 13,277 in games development.
+Games development contributed over £1.8 billion towards GDP in the year to November 2018, as well as an estimated £747m in direct and indirect tax revenues to the Exchequer.
+As of November 2018, 14,353 full-time and full-time equivalent staff work in games development.
+The number of jobs indirectly supported by studios rose in the year to November 2018 from 24,274 to 26,241

 Games development is a knowledge industry par excellence.
 The sector sustains highly skilled, graduate employment.
 A typical games development studio will have 80 per cent of staff qualified to degree level or above and many studios provide on-going .